luca-pasto/AD-Homelab/README.md

 **Step 2: Install and Configure Windows Server 2022**

-Install Windows Server Standard Evaluation (Desktop Experience), select the unallocated partition, and set an administrator password.
-Once signed into the admin account, enable guest editions via "Devices" -> "Insert Guest Additions CD Image..." -> via File Explorer select "CD Drive (D:)..." -> "VBox WindowsAdditions-amd64" -> select manual reboot after installation is complete.
-Next will be renaming and assigning addresses to the two NICs which could be accessed via Settings -> Network & Internet -> Ethernet -> Change adapter options.
-Both NICs should be renamed to easily identify the one connected to home internet and the internal network.
-The internal network NIC can be identified via right-click -> Status -> check for APIPA address of 169.254.X.X.
-This should be changed via Properties -> IPv4 (Properties) -> IP Address: 172.16.0.1 Subnet Mask: 255.255.255.0 Preferred DNS Server: 127.0.0.1.
-The home internet NIC can remain unchanged.
-Lastly, rename the system via Settings -> System -> About -> Rename this PC -> Restart now.
+Run the virtual machine and allow it to boot into the Microsoft Server Operating System Setup screen.
+This will bring you to language selection and a user agreement.
+Afterwards, select “Windows Server 2022 Standard Evaluation (Desktop Experience)” once you reach the OS install menu.
+Next select the unallocated partition and set administrator credentials.
+Once you’ve finished the installation and signed into the admin account enable guest additions:

+- Select “Devices” -> “Insert Guest Additions CD Image…” -> File Explorer: “CD Drive (D:)...” -> “Vbox Windows Additions-amd64”
+- In the installation wizard click next until the installation button appears -> Select manual reboot once installation is complete

 <img src="Step-Images/step2-0.jpg" width="900"/>
 <img src="Step-Images/step2-1.png" width="900"/>
 <img src="Step-Images/step2-2.png" width="900"/>

+After guest additions have been installed, proceed to identifying and renaming the network adapters.
+These should be renamed to differentiate between the internet and the internal network.
+The internal network can be identified by viewing properties and looking for an APIPA address (169.254.xxx.xxx).
+The internal network should have its IPv4 settings changed for address, subnet mask, and DNS.

+- Settings -> Network & Internet -> Ethernet -> “Change adapter options” -> Right-click adapter -> Status -> Check for APIPA address
+- Change via “Properties” -> IP address: 172.16.0.1, Subnet Mask: 255.255.255.0, DNS server: 127.0.0.1

 <img src="Step-Images/step2-3.png" width="900"/>
 <img src="Step-Images/step2-4.png" width="900"/>

+Lastly, rename the system to an appropriate system name i.e. DC1.
+This can be reached by going to:
+- Settings -> System -> About -> "Rename this PC" -> Select "restart now"

 **Step 3: Install and Configure Active Directory Services**